 - Combine all ingredients in a medium bowl.

 - Store in airtight container.

-Peppermint Mocha Coffee Scrub - add 1 Tbsp cocoa powder to the above recipe.
+Peppermint Mocha Coffee Scrub - add 1 tablespoon cocoa powder to the above recipe.

 Have You Tried This Coffee Scrub Recipe?
 Leave a Comment and Let Me Know How You Liked It!